k3s-io/docs/docs/datastore/ha.md

 weight: 30
 ---

-> **Note:** Official support for installing Rancher on a Kubernetes cluster was introduced in our v1.0.0 release.

 This section describes how to install a high-availability K3s cluster with an external database.

 Single server clusters can meet a variety of use cases, but for environments where uptime of the Kubernetes control plane is critical, you can run K3s in an HA configuration.
 An HA K3s cluster is comprised of: